Musicals101.com

 Lyricist, librettist

-Ebb's exclusive four decades collaboration with composer John Kander has given us musicals that are notable for an often startling originality, each score having a unique sound and style.
-Superb musical dramatists, they are masters at the dying art of writing songs that can stand on their own while being fully integrated into the show they are written for.
-Their first show was Flora The Red Menace (1964), a moderate success that helped launch the career of a star who would be closely linked with many of Kander and Ebb's hit songs – Liza Minnelli.
+For four decades, Ebb collaborated exclusively with composer John Kander on musicals notable for their often startling originality, each score having a unique sound and style.
+Superb musical dramatists, they were among the last theatre composers whose songs could stand on their own while being fully integrated into the shows they were written for.
+Their first Broadway show was Flora The Red Menace (1964), a moderate success that helped launch the career of Liza Minnelli, who would be closely linked with many of Kander and Ebb's hit songs.
 The moderate success of Flora led to the triumph of Cabaret (1966), a landmark musical drama that featured Joel Grey as the leering Emcee.
 It received eight Tony Awards, including honors for Best Composer and Lyricist (the Best Score category did not exist that year), as well as Best Musical.
 The original production racked up 1,166 performances, and enjoyed successful runs in London and elsewhere.

 Kander & Ebb worked on musical versions of The Visit and The Skin of Our Teeth.
 The 1997 revival of Chicago is the longest running revival in Broadway history, and the 1998 revival of Cabaret outran its original production.
 In 2003, the film version of Kander and Ebb's Chicago (2002) became the first musical in thirty five years to win the Academy Award for Best Picture.
-Ebb died of heart failure in 2004, with sources placing his age at anywhere from 71 to 76.
+After years of illness, Ebb died of heart failure in 2004, with sources placing his age at anywhere from 71 to 76.
 His remains were interred at Greenwood Cemetery in Brooklyn.
+Since Ebb's death, two more Kander & Ebb projects have reached Broadway; the mystery musical Curtains (2007) and the short-lived minstrel inspired Scottsboro Boys (2010).

 Edens, Roger